bishonenlover/colors/README.md

   ------ ☆ ------

-  Credits for the <b>copy to clipboard</b> code to <a href="https://stackoverflow.com/a/45071444" target="_blank">this person on stackoverflow</a>. <p>I've just added a kind of popup message on my own, telling the color was copied.
+  Credits for the <b>copy to clipboard</b> code to <a href="https://stackoverflow.com/a/45071444" target="_blank">this person on stackoverflow</a>. <p>I've dded a kind of popup message on my own, telling the color was copied.
+Changed a few things when the 'copied' message appears.
+Moved the css and js files to the index.html file.

 <h1><a href="https://bishonenlover.github.io/myfavecolors/">View</a></h1>